simpsonpaisley/teched-201/class-10/README.md

 objectName.keyName = function() { // function script };
 ```

-Where `keyName` is the name you want the key to be, and thus the name of the method, and **_the script inside the funtion_** is the value.
+Where `keyName` is the name you want the key to be, and thus the name of the method, and **_the script inside the function_** is the value.

 ---